Alzheimers Disease

 Head injuries, chronic stress, sleep deprivation, and neurotoxin exposure may contribute to neurological vulnerability.

-Co-existing health conditions such as hypertension, diabetes, or cardiovascular disease may compound the risk of developing Alzheimers Disease.
+Co-existing health conditions such as hypertension, diabetes, or cardiovascular disease may compound the risk.

 When to Seek Emergency Care